michael-cowled/MAPS---Metabolite-Annotation-Propagation-and-Synthesis/README.md

 * **Generate & save plots:** Generates basic visualizations comparing annotation counts and compound classes.
 * **PubChem standardization:** Highly recommended.
 Standardizes names to PubChem entries to reduce redundancy across different tools.
+* **Local PubChem DB Lookup:** Turn off if wanting to perform standardization without a local database.
+Turning this on is much quicker than the API call and retrieves additional compound metadata such as formulae and monoisotopic mass.
+* **API PubChem Enrichment:** Turn off if wanting to perform a cache-only standardisation (offline mode).
+Turning on is the standard approach as it will help retrieve CID from PubChem in the absense of a recording in the cache.
+It will also retrieve compound name from PubChem if absent from the local DB or if this feature is turned off.
-* **Sublevel prioritizations:** Enable if using the detailed Level 1/2 subclass matching from the provided MZmine batch.
+* **Use Level 1 subclasses:** Enable if using the detailed Level 1 subclass matching from the provided MZmine batch.
+* **Use MZmine Level 2 annotations:** Enable is matching using spectral libaries in MZmine.
 * **MSNovelist:** Turned off by default.
 Enable if used MSNovelist module in SIRIUS.

 ---